 - Don’t take all day over it.
-Allow 20 minutes to half an hour for feeding time.
+Allow 20 minutes to half an hour for feeding time when you get started with baby weaning.
 Your baby will learn that is sufficient time to eat their meals.

 - Don’t worry.
 When you first start weaning your baby will be drinking milk for all their nutrients.
 Consequently, both you and your baby have time to learn how to feed and eat together without worrying about eating enough to begin with.

 ‘My best tip is to freeze everything!
 I have a drawer in our freezer especially for Finlay’s food so it’s easy to see what I have, ready for his lunches and tea.’

 Glenda, 32, mum of Finlay aged 8 and a half months old

 ‘Sam loved bananas but after I fed him them for the first time, his stools were filled with what looked like little black worms.
 Don’t worry if this happens to you – they’re just banana fibres.
 Phew!